makrai/notes/mosbach2006-stabil-finetune.md

 * Pre-trained transformer-based masked language models
   * such as BERT (Devlin+ 2019), RoBERTa (Liu+ 2019), and ALBERT (Lan+ 2020)
   * fine-tuning
-    * the standard recipe for using such models typically
+    * the standard recipe for using such models:
     * training a pre-trained model for a few epochs on a supervised downstream
     * impressive empirical results, dominating a large variety of English NLP benchmarks such as GLUE (Wang+ 2019b) and SuperGLUE (Wang+ 2019a)